apache/kyuubi/docs/connector/spark/tpch.rst

 Configurations
 **************

-To add TPC-H tables as a catalog, we can set the following configurations:
+To add TPC-H tables as a catalog, we can set the following configurations in ``$SPARK_HOME/conf/spark-defaults.conf``:

 .. code-block:: properties